Skip to main menu Skip to content Skip to footer

 What’s the process?

-At the middle and end of every school year, parents meet with anyone working with their child—teachers, occupational therapists, psychologists, principals—to monitor his progress, find out if he needs more or less remedial support, and think about the following year’s most appropriate placement.
+At the middle and end of every school year, parents meet with anyone working with their child — teachers, occupational therapists, psychologists, principals — to monitor their progress, find out if they need more or less remedial support, and think about the following year’s most appropriate placement.
 At that point, an Individualized Education Program, or IEP, is created or updated.
 And at any time, a parent may request that a student’s case be reviewed.

 As children get older, they may attend meetings themselves.
 “They have a right to be there,” Schwartz says.
 “We usually see middle and high school students who are anxious to take a role.”